moralescastillo/mysite/_posts/2023-09-05-dbt-dag-thread.md

 1. **Smooth Run**: Executing the DAG without any errors.
 2. **Error Run**: Running the DAG where `model_beta_a` encounters a division-by-zero error.
-3. **Fail-fast Error Run**: Executing the DAG with `model_beta_a` encountering a division-by-zero error and the *fail-fast* argument enabled.
+3. **Fail-Fast Error Run**: Executing the DAG with `model_beta_a` encountering a division-by-zero error and the *fail-fast* argument enabled.

 All three scenarios are conducted using `dbt core 1.6.1` with the `bigquery plugin 1.6.4`.
 For simplicity, all models use materialization of type table.

-### Some background
+### Some Background

 In the context of dbt, a [*thread*](https://docs.getdbt.com/docs/running-a-dbt-project/using-threads) represents a path of ordered commands.
 The number of threads determines the maximum number of paths dbt will concurrently process when executing a DAG.
-You can specify the number of threads in the profiles.yml file or directly through the dbt command using the `--threads` argument.
+You can specify the number of threads in the *profiles.yml* file or directly through the dbt command using the `--threads` argument.

 Once the order and the number of paths are determined, dbt proceeds with the compilation and execution of each node.
 Compilation involves assembling queries and syntax error checking, followed by execution of the compiled query on the target database.

-Results and metadata from each dbt run are display in the CLI and also stored in the *target/run_results.json* file.
+Results and metadata from each dbt run are display in the command-line interface (CLI) and also stored in the *target/run_results.json* file.
 This file is updated with each successful run.

 ### Smooth Run